theexperiencecompany/gaia-ui/CONTRIBUTING.md

 # Adding New Components

-This guide will walk you through adding a new component to the Gaia UI component library.
+This guide will walk you through adding a new component to the GAIA UI component library.
 We'll use a comprehensive approach that ensures consistency and completeness.

 ## Quick Reference Checklist